tdwg/bdq/tg2/_review/docs/tutorial/index.md

 The label provides a concise summary of the Test's purpose and logic.
 The components of the label are:

 * **Test Type** one of VALIDATION, AMENDMENT, MEASURE, or ISSUE, as described above.
-* **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a sucsinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
+* **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a succinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
   * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers., and allows the label to be used as a string constant in many programming languages.
 * **Evaluation:** What is the test testing?
   * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in an authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.